MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Detailed Results of Multi-aspect Control

 \section{Detailed Results of Multi-aspect Control}

 We exhibit the detailed results of eight combinations (two sentiment attributes $\times$ four topic attributes) on multi-aspect control in Table~\ref{tab:detail_result}.
 We compare with three types of baselines: (1) optimization-based methods, PPLM and Mix\&Match.
 (2) prefix-based method Contrastive, and (3) methods that manipulate the latent space, for example, LatentOps and the Distribution method.
 For automatic evaluation metrics, we fine-tune two RoBERTa-Large~\cite{DBLP:journals/corr/abs-1907-11692} discriminators to assess the attribute accuracy scores for both sentiment and topic aspects simultaneously.
 Perplexity (PPL) is employed to gauge the linguistic quality of the generated sentences.
 Additionally, we compute the Distinctness score to appraise the textual diversity, reporting Distinct-1 and Distinct-2 in our paper.
+We also report the standard deviations, which stand for the stability of models among different runs.

-We have observed that PPLM demonstrates strong controllability in specific combinations, such as the \textit{Positive}-\textit{Sci./Tech} pairing.
+We observe that PPLM demonstrates strong controllability in specific combinations, such as the \textit{Positive}-\textit{Sci./Tech} pairing.
 However, the performance of each combination varies significantly, resulting in subpar average results.
+This phenomenon also exists for DEXPERTS and MaRCo.
 While Mix\&Match and the Contrastive method excel at attribute alignment, their linguistic quality leaves much to be desired.
 We postulate that this is due to Mix\&Match employing a Metropolis-Hastings sampling scheme for high-dimensional text space sampling, which is hindered by the discrete nature of text space and prevents smooth text generation.
 The Contrastive method posits that contrasting relationships between individual attributes within each aspect aid in training attribute controllers, but it neglects the differences between aspects, compromising overall textual quality.
 Regarding the two latent space manipulation methods, LatentOps exhibits moderate performance in both attribute relevance and textual quality, while the Distribution method generates fluent sentences with the desired attributes but lacks diversity.